SIAT-IAT-235/E3-Wireframing/README.md

 ### **Requirements**

 1. **Sitemap (Figma):**
-   - Use Figma (or a similar tool) to create a **sitemap** of your current personal website.
+   - Use Figma (or a similar tool) to create a **sitemap** of your **current** personal website.
-   - Clearly show all main pages, subpages, and how they link together.
+   - Clearly show all main pages, subpages, and how they connect.

 2. **Wireframe (Figma):**
    - Create a **wireframe** of your personal website’s **current** layout.
    - Include all major sections (header, main content areas, footer, etc.).
    - Focus on structure, not final design.
-Do not worry about colors, imagery, or interactive elements at this stage.
+   - Do **not** worry about colors, images, or interactive elements at this stage.

 3. **Clarity and Legibility:**
    - Ensure your Figma drawings are clear, neatly labeled, and easy to understand.